GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 - __Graduated Symbol maps__ use circles or other symbols of varying sizes to represent data values across different locations.
 The larger the circle, the higher the data value it represents.
 This makes it useful for showing quantities or comparing values across different points on a map.
 - For choropleth maps, colours or shades represent different values for each area.
 Usually, the darker or more intense colour signifies higher values.
 The effectiveness of a choropleth map is dependent on the __colouring scheme__.
+- Choropleth maps are usually created by [classifying](/content/Modul_3/en_qgis_data_classification.md) geodata into distinct groups, either using categorised or graduated classification.
 - Graduated symbols maps are created by changing the size of a symbol in relation to a value in the attribute table.

 Choropleth maps and graduated symbol maps are ideal for showing patterns over large areas but should be used carefully, as they don’t show exact